Skip to main content

 • Enrollment

-These charges could even have an effect on your child’s future employment.
+These charges could even affect your child’s future employment.
+Hence, the importance of working alongside a seasoned attorney.

 How a Student Defense Attorney Can Help

-A student defense attorney will have experience navigating this process that a criminal defense attorney likely won’t.
+1. Experience Navigating the Process: Our student defense attorneys have experience navigating this process that a criminal defense attorney likely won’t.

-We know how university administrators think, so we can help make sure your student isn’t being treated unfairly, and secure the best outcome for them at the end of the process.
+We know how university administrators think, so we can help ensure that your student isn’t being treated unfairly.
+At DC Student Defense, we are committed to working tirelessly to secure the best outcome for your student when all is said and done.

-If your college student has been charged with a crime and their university is bringing up parallel disciplinary charges, DC Student Defense can guide your child through the process and help them protect their academic future.
-Contact us today for a consultation.
+If your college student has been charged with a crime and their university is bringing up parallel disciplinary charges, DC Student Defense can guide your child through the process and help protect their academic future.
+Contact us today at 855-965-3253 to schedule your initial consultation.

 Shan Wu